 Most processed foods, and certainly most fast foods, are nutrient depleted.
 (Why you see words like “fortified” on cereal boxes or breads …the whole food used to make the end product was so highly processed to make the final product that the nutrients were literally stripped.
 When you eat junk food that has zero to little nutrients, your body tells you it’s hungry…not to get filled up but because it’s craving nutrients.
 That’s why it’s important to eat to live rather than live to eat!

+It’s not just about the food!
+You want a program the creates a positive mindset, supports mindful living practices, and engages you holistically!
 In our Focus on Healthy Eating Program, we offer suggestions and share strategies on how mindfulness can change use the 80-20 rule to shift your focus to eat “food for life” and still enjoy the “treat” foods without falling in the quicksand trap of processed and fast foods.
 You’ll learn how to read labels to sort through their meaning, determine if a food is “real,” how to check in with yourself on what, why, and when you’re eating certain foods.
+This content-rich program is packed with so much support!

 What food makes you lose control and eat too much?

-For more information about our 12-week Focus on Healthy Eating Program, click HERE
+For more information about our upcoming 6-week Focus on Healthy Eating Program, click HERE

 [i] Journal of the American College of Nutrition, Vol. 34, No.3, 240-243 (2015)